First Car to Learn to Drive a Stick Shift

 Rebranded a Porsche Parts Company – Classic & Speed Parts.
 Will Pringle started Classic & Speed Parts in his garage in 2000.
 He built it up over time specializing in Porsche 356, 901, 902 and 911 parts.
 We met at his shop in Pasadena when I bought some 912 parts from him.
 I made it a point to visit him in person since face-to-face beats a phone call.
 We became fast friends.
 I offered my services to build a new website for him and ended up rebranding all his marketing materials from print ads to email newsletters plus added a YouTube channel.
 His website traffic double within three months.

 Unfortunately, CSP fell down with the recession and Will got a real job at Centric Parts which he has since moved on from.
 He held on to the company as long as he could selling parts out of his garage where it all began.
-My friend and car buddy Don was introduced to me through Will when Don bought parts from him.
-Will figured any two Porsche guys that live in Dexter should know each other.
-He was right.
-Thanks Will.
 The picture above was one of our newsletters but it mimicked the design and style of the website.
 Nope “Wurth” is not misspelled, it is the brand featured in the newsletter.

-This is one of our print ads that Will came up with.
+This is one of our print ads that Will came up with, brilliant.

 Porsche Portal

-My Own Parts Company In order to fully restore the already non-matching motor of my 1966 Porsche 912, I bought a low mileage short block from a 356 owner in San Pedro, California.
-The only problem was that it came with a Mitsubishi-Montero-load full of other Porsche parts.
-He wouldn’t separate the deal so I bought it all.
+My own parts company.
+In order to fully restore the already non-matching motor of my 1966 Porsche 912, I bought a low mileage short block from a 356 owner in San Pedro, California.
+The only problem was that it came with a Mitsubishi-Montero full of other Porsche parts.
+He wouldn’t separate the engine so the deal was to buy every part he had.
 By the time I had cleaned, powder coated, chromed or cad plated all the parts, I knew a little something.
 Since I built a shopping site for CSP, I thought why not build my own?
 I called it Porsche Portal.

 24 Heures du Mans Museum in France